ajitsinghkaler/javascript/javascript.info/Part2/Part2.md

 Precedence of AND && is higher than OR ||

 - A double NOT !! is sometimes used for converting a value to boolean type.

+## Loops

+- No break/continue to the right side of ‘?’
+Please note that syntax constructs that are not expressions cannot be used with the ternary operator ?.
+In particular, directives such as break/continue aren’t allowed there.

+A label is an identifier with a colon before a loop:
+The break `<labelName>` statement in the loop below breaks out to the label

+ A label is the only way for break/continue to escape a nested loop to go to an outer one.

+## Switch statement

+Equality check is always strict

+## Functions

+Evaluation of default parameters
+In JavaScript, a default parameter is evaluated every time the function is called without the respective parameter.

+function showMessage(from, text = anotherFunction()) {}

+In anotherFunction() is called every time showMessage() is called without the text parameter.